Pet Gummies: What Manufacturing Actually Decides

 • a narrower stable texture window

-The most reliable way to pursue label simplicity is to compensate with smarter engineering: aw control, tighter process control, and packaging that matches the product’s real barrier needs.
+The most reliable way to pursue label simplicity is clever engineering: aw control, tighter process control, packaging that matches the product's real barrier needs.

 The Manufacturing Checklist That Predicts Success